antischematic/angular-composition-api/packages/core/README.md

 ### Core

-#### Factory
+#### Service

-Creates a context-aware factory function, or `InjectionToken` if a name argument is passed.
-This token is provided in the root scope.
+Creates a context-aware, tree-shakable service class from the provided factory function.
+If the `providedIn` option is set to null, or omitted, you must provide the service in a `NgModule`, `Directive` or `Component`.
+Start or retrieve the service with `Inject`.

 #### View